-Eye Consultants of Pennsylvania is the leading ophthalmology practice in Central Pennsylvania, with four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
+Eye Consultants of Pennsylvania is the leading ophthalmology practice in Central Pennsylvania, with five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon and Blandon.
 Our skilled team of board certified ophthalmologists has vast experience in glaucoma treatments and surgical procedures.
 They will provide you with exceptional care while helping you make informed decisions about available treatment options that can minimize the irreversible effects of glaucoma.

 The board certified, fellowship-trained Glaucoma specialists at Eye Consultants of Pennsylvania include Mehul H. Nagarsheth, MD, who received his medical degree from Drexel University College of Medicine and completed his glaucoma fellowship at Tufts New England Eye Center and Ophthalmic Consultants of Boston, and Abhishek Nemani, MD, who received his medical degree from the State University of New York Upstate Medical University in Syracuse and was fellowship-trained in at the prestigious Scheie Eye Institute at the University of Pennsylvania.

 Open-angle glaucoma: This most common form of glaucoma usually has no warning signs or symptoms.
 It progresses slowly and you may not notice vision loss for many years.
 The only way to detect vision changes or damage to the optic nerve is to have regular eye exams.